alhajee/ckan/doc/contributing/documentation.rst

 Some of the guides have subdirectories within them.
-For example :doc:`/maintaining/index` contains a subdirectory :doc:`/maintaining/installing/index` that collects together the various pages about installing CKAN with its own ``doc/maintaining/installing/index.rst`` file.
+For example :doc:`/maintaining/index` contains a subdirectory :doc:`/maintaining/installing/index` that collects together the various pages about installing FMLD with its own ``doc/maintaining/installing/index.rst`` file.

 While subdirectories are useful, we recommend that you **don't put further